stackhpc/ansible_collection_slurm_openstack_tools/roles/test/README.md

 Requirements
 ------------

-- Requires a Centos 8 / OpenHPC v2 -based cluster as it uses the Openmpi4 package with UCX provided by v2.
+- Requires a Centos 8 / OpenHPC v2 -based cluster as it uses the Openmpi4 package with UCX provided by v2 and requires `dnf`.
-- `/opt` must be exported from a login node to all compute notes, as software is only installed on the login node.
-TODO: maybe role should do that and undo it?
 - A filesystem shared across the cluster.
+- `slurm-libpmi-ohpc` to be installed on all nodes

 Role Variables
 --------------

 - `openhpc_tests_rootdir`: Required, path to directory to use for root of tests.
-Must be on a cluster shared filesystem.
+This must be an absolute path and must be on a cluster shared filesystem.
 Directory will be created if missing.
+Test software will be installed in a chroot `installs/` subdirectory.
 - `openhpc_tests_hpl_NB`: Optional, default `192`.
 The HPL block size "NB" - for Intel CPUs see [here](https://software.intel.com/content/www/us/en/develop/documentation/mkl-linux-developer-guide/top/intel-math-kernel-library-benchmarks/intel-distribution-for-linpack-benchmark/configuring-parameters.html).
 - `openhpc_tests_hpl_mem_frac`: Optional, default `0.8`.
 The HPL problem size "N" will be selected to target using this fraction of each node's memory.
 - `openhpc_tests_ucx_net_devices`: Optional, default `all`.
 Control which network device/interface to use, e.g. `mlx5_1:0`, as per `UCX_NET_DEVICES` ([docs](https://github.com/openucx/ucx/wiki/UCX-environment-parameters#setting-the-devices-to-use)).
 Note the default is probably not what you want.